Lab members

 Biochemistry PhD program at CUNY GC

-Undregrad Student
+Undergrad Student

 The City College of New York, Department of Chemistry and Biochemistry

-Undergraduate majoring in Biotechnology
+Undergraduate majoring in Chemistry

 Interested in joining our team?